-- Sets forth a transliteration, rather than a substitution, of the names of the Father (Yahuah), Son (Yahusha) and Holy Spirit (Ruach HaQodesh).
+- Set forth a transliteration, rather than a substitution, of the names of the Father (Yahuah), Son (Yahusha) and Holy Spirit (Ruach HaQodesh).

-- Transliterates over 3100 other Hebrew names and places.
+- Transliterate over 3100 other Hebrew names and places.

-- Restores the Aleph Tav (את) more than 1400 times; previously omitted in other English translations.
+- Restore the Aleph Tav (את) more than 1400 times; previously omitted in other English translations.

 - Includes all of the 81 books previously canonized as the Bible, plus another 6 books considered to be inspired and/or historically significant: Chanok (Enoch) & Yovheliym (Jubilees) from the Dead Sea Scrolls, as well as Yashar (Jasher), 4 Ezra, 2 Baruk (Baruch) and Hadaccah (Additions to Esther), for a total of 87 books.

-- Restores an accurate order to the books as they were originally written.
+- Restore an accurate order to the books as they were originally written.

-- Corrects many notorious errors found in virtually all previous English translations, such as Yeshayahu (Isaiah) 14, Zakaryahu (Zechariah) 5, and Mattithyahu (Matthew) 23.
+- Correct many notorious errors found in virtually all previous English translations, such as Yeshayahu (Isaiah) 14, Zakaryahu (Zechariah) 5, and Mattithyahu (Matthew) 23.

-- Restores the Missing Fragment of 70 verses in 4 Ezra Chapter 7.
+- Restore the Missing Fragment of 70 verses in 4 Ezra Chapter 7.

-- Restores the 29th chapter of Ma’asiym (The Acts of the Apostles) chronicling Pa’al’s (Paul’s) journey to Spain and Britain.
+- Restore the 29th chapter of Ma’asiym (The Acts of the Apostles) chronicling Pa’al’s (Paul’s) journey to Spain and Britain.

 The Cepher Bible, is a new translation by WND (World Net Daily).
 The editor Joseph Farah sells Cepher publishings beside The Harbinger, the Mystery of the Shemitah and other questionable books.
 The world Net Daily is a source that Biblical Christians should be warned against.